evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 description: LLM evaluation "Hello world."
 ---

-This quickstart shows how to run evaluations over text data, such as inputs and outputs of your LLM system.
+This quickstart shows how to evaluate text data, such as inputs and outputs from your LLM system.

-You will run evaluations locally in your Python environment and send results to Evidently Cloud for analysis and monitoring.
+You will run evals locally in Python and send results to Evidently Cloud for analysis and monitoring.

 # 1. Set up Evidently Cloud

 Set up your Evidently Cloud workspace:
-* **Sign up**.
-If you do not have one yet, sign up for an [Evidently Cloud account](https://app.evidently.cloud/signup).
+* **Sign up** for an [Evidently Cloud account](https://app.evidently.cloud/signup).
-* **Create an Organization**.
-When you log in the first time, create and name your Organization.
+* **Create an Organization** when you log in for the first time.
 * **Create a Team**.
-Click **Teams** in the left menu.
-Create a Team, copy and save the Team ID. ([Team page](https://app.evidently.cloud/teams)).
+Click Teams in the left menu, create a Team, and save the Team ID ([Team page](https://app.evidently.cloud/teams)).
 * **Get your API token**.
 Click the **Key** icon in the left menu.
 Generate and save the token. ([Token page](https://app.evidently.cloud/token)).

-You can now go to your Python environment.
+Now, switch to your Python environment.

 # 2. Installation